SocShare/SocShare/README.md

     <img src="images/example.png" alt="Screenshot">
 </p>

 SocShare is a website for societies at the University of Glasgow.
 The site was built with both societies and students in mind: a central place for societies to advertise their events and somewhere for students to view all upcoming events.

+You can visit the website live at: http://socshare.pythonanywhere.com

 ### Built With
 The major frameworks involved in creating the website: